West Virginia University

 Morgantown, WV 26506

-I am an assistant professor in the Physics department here at WVU and an adjunct assistant astronomer at the NRAO.
+I am an associate professor in the Physics & Astronomy department here at WVU and an adjunct assistant astronomer at the NRAO.
 I arrived here in January 2009 from the NRAO in Green Bank, WV where I worked as a postdoc.
 I previously worked at the Naval Research Lab and the ATNF.
 I received my Ph.D. from the University of Wisconsin-Madison in 2001 and my B.S. from Yale in 1996.